The Office of Student Affairs

 • Referral Services

-• Child Care Assistance (Enrolled Full-Time)
+• Child Care Assistance (for students enrolled full-time)

 Additional information can be found online at https://studentservices.southtexascollege.edu/pass/ or by calling 956-872-6315.